shahineb/climemu/README.md

 ### Training

-Key training configurations can be modified in `experiments/mpi/config.py`.
 To train a model for a specific ESM (e.g. MPI):
 ```bash
 uv run -m experiments.mpi.main
 ```
 This will generate model files in `experiments/mpi/cache`.
+Training configurations can be modified in `experiments/mpi/config.py`.

 ### Inference